gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 1. Define the problem: What data is available, and what are you trying to predict?
 Will you need to collect more data or hire people to manually label a dataset?
 2. Identify a way to reliably measure sucess on your goal.
 For simple tasks, this may be prediction accuracy, but in many cases it will require sophisticated domain-specific metrics.
+3. Prepare the validation process that you'll use to evaluate your models.
+In particular, you should define a training set, a validation set, and a test set.
+The validation- and test-set labels shouldn't leak into the training data: for instance, with temporal prediction, the validation and test data should be posterior to the training data.
+4. Vectorize the data by turning it into vectors and preprocessing it in a way that makes it more easily approachable by a neural network (normalization, and so on).
+5. Develop a first model that beats a trivial common-sense baseline, thus demonstrating that machine learning can work on your problem.
+This may not always be the case!